andtr-2021/Matlab-App-Designer/README.md

 - addpoints(h2, timeInSecond, data(2)); % roll

 To make a 3D rendering grah for the IMU orientation:
 - 1. Create a pop up window for the 3D graph:

+- 2. Draw the